chafikkhaoula/PrivHealth/paper/validation_note.md

 demo generator.
 They validate the implementation and experimental pipeline;
 they must not be reported as the final Synthea experiment.

-All four unit tests pass.
+At the time of this early validation run, all four available unit tests passed.
 For the 2,000-record validation sample, the adaptive method satisfied each tested `(k, l)` target without row suppression:

 | Target | Achieved | Information loss | F1 retention | Median runtime |